security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-SFM uses a combination of manual data entry and automated processes to manage Location information.
-The values in ``location:origin`` identify where automation tools should go to obtain spatial information about an object.
-For example, if the value ``osm`` is entered in ``location:origin`` this indicates that the automation tool should query OpenStreetMap in order to obtain spatial information about a Location.
-If ``osm`` were set, then the values in ``location:name`` and ``location:id`` would correspond to the object name and ID number in OpenStreetMap.
+The values in ``origin:location`` identify where automation tools should go to obtain spatial information about an object.
+For example, if the value ``osm`` is entered in ``origin:location`` this indicates that the automation tool should query OpenStreetMap in order to obtain spatial information about a Location.
+If ``osm`` were set, then the values in ``name:annotation`` and ``origin_id:location`` would correspond to the object name and ID number in OpenStreetMap.
 Locations can be derived from comprehensive online services, as well as other sources like locally-held ``.shp`` or ``.kml`` files.
 The number of origins is unlimited.

 geometry:ref:entity